Top U.S. general warns of broader destabilization risk from Israel-Palestinian hostilities

 After more than a week of fighting, Milley noted Israel’s actions were in self-defense but also cautioned that the levels of violence were such that “it’s in no one’s interest to continue fighting.”

-"My assessment is that you risk broader destabilization and you risk a whole series of negative consequences if the fighting continues," Milley told reporters shortly before landing in Brussels for talks with NATO allies.
+“My assessment is that you risk broader destabilization and you risk a whole series of negative consequences if the fighting continues,” Milley, chairman of the Joint Chiefs of Staff, told reporters shortly before landing in Brussels for talks with NATO allies.

 “So in my view, I think de-escalation is a smart course of action at this point for all parties concerned.”